Emma Woikin: The Gouzenko Affair

-Arrest and detention
+Detention

 At around 6:00 a.m. on February 15, 1946, four RCMP officers showed up at Woikin's rooming house on Somerset Street East.
-Woikin was arrested along with 10 other suspects in a series of raids across Ottawa, Montreal, and Kingston.
-Two others were arrested the following day.
+Woikin was detained 11 suspected spies. along with 10 other suspects in a series of raids across Ottawa, Montreal, and Kingston.
+Two others were detained the following day.

 Woikin was held in a military barracks at Rockcliffe and was denied access to her family or a lawyer.
 Throughout her detainment, Woikin was kept isolated and was forbidden from speaking to the guards or the other detainees.
 The windows at the facility had been boarded up and the lights were left on 24 hours per day.
 The barracks were "bathed in the glare of search-lights" and guards were issued live ammunition.
 Each detainee was kept under suicide watch.

 Woikin was one of the first to be targeted for interrogation.
 She was shown the four transcribed cables Gouzenko had turned over.
-She admitted she had written them and told the interrogating officer everything of her involvement with Sokolov.
+She admitted she had written them and told the interrogating officer everything about her involvement with Sokolov.
 In a telegram to MI6 dated February 23, the RCMP noted:

 This is a pathetic case.
 Canadian of Russian parentage, she lived in considerable poverty.
 Her newborn child apparently died of lack of medical care and her husband committed suicide.
 In resultant nervous condition she was therefore fair game to diplomatic representatives of Soviet Union – particularly after she had found employment in cipher room of External Affairs.
 Conscious of her origins and vaguely believing she might assist political system, under which she was led to believe poverty did not exist, she agreed to work for them.

 Woikin appeared – without a lawyer – before the Royal Commission on Espionage on February 22.
 She was not informed that she would face criminal charges or that her testimony could later be used against her.
 She was questioned about her relationship with Sokolov, her application to transfer to the Canadian embassy in Moscow, her attempt to procure Soviet citizenship, and the August 1945 incident where she left the transcribed cables in the toilet tank.